rodrigovelazq/spring-boot-graphql-example/README.md

 ```bash
 sudo apt install openjdk-8-jdk
 ```
-You must also have Postgresql installed and create a Database with the name `gqldb`.
-The username and password shoud be `postgres`.
+You must also have Postgresql installed and create a Database with the name `gqldb` and run the migration `/spring-boot-graphql-example/src/main/resources/db/migrate.sql`.
+The username and password shoud be
+`postgres`.
 You can change this in `/spring-boot-graphql-example/src/main/resources/application.properties`

+/spring-boot-graphql-example/src/main/resources/db/migrate.sql

 Run the spring boot application.
 ```bash